 It’s no secret that many of us are going to wager on the upcoming Super Bowl.
 While doing this makes the game fun for you to watch, it really doesn’t do much for those who don’t have money on the game.
 I am sure many of you have heard of a betting pool, but just in case you haven’t, we are going to let you in on a fun way for everyone to have the chance to walk away a winner.

 One of the most popular betting games is Super Bowl squares.
 First off, you need to create a grid that is 10×10, which will create 100 individual squares.
 The easiest way to number your grid is numerically 0-9, but you don’t have to go in order as long as the numbers 0-9 are all used once.
 Then you simply pick which team goes on the vertical or horizontal side.
-For this year’s Super Bowl, just put the Rams on the vertical side and the Patriots on the horizontal side.
+For this year’s Super Bowl, just put the Bucs on the vertical side and the Chiefs on the horizontal side.
 You can make this table however big you want, but I would suggest using something bigger than your normal piece of paper, such as poster board.
 Want to skip the hassle?
 Download and print out our super bowl squares and hand them out for your pool!

 Now that you have the table set up, you are ready to start filling in the squares.
 The best way to do this is set an equal dollar amount for each square.
 Of course, you want to sell all the squares in order to have the most prize money in the end.
 Many times, people will buy more than one square if allowed to increase their chances of winning.
 Once you have reached 100 participants, you have to randomly assign each person a square.
 You can let them place their names in the squares, or you can draw for it, whatever you think is the best way.